ondra-m/ruby-spark/README.md

 ### Build Apache Spark

 This command will download Spark and build extensions for this gem ([SBT](ext/spark/build.sbt) is used for compiling).
 For more informations check [wiki](https://github.com/ondra-m/ruby-spark/wiki/Installation).
-Everything is stored by default at [GEM_ROOT]/target,
+Jars will be stored at you HOME directory.

 ```
 $ ruby-spark build
 ```

 ## Usage